AaronFR/Thinker/Reports/0.9.3/AutoTasking.md

 Completed @16:36 2025/01/13
 Cost: $4.93 (Well the good news is that the openAi billing and your own estimates match almost exactly)

 That's very high cost, I anticipated 2-3 euro.
-The previous large workflow cost about this but ran for only 11 files.
+Though, the previous large workflow cost about this but ran for only 11 files.
 ToDo: Check the logs to ensure tokens aren't being wasted somewhere.
 (in typical fashion the o1-responses are twice as long, which explains why they cost 30 x 2 times more than than the gpt-4-mini responses)
 (also in the last response with the issue with ALL file references being sent to each individual step, input costs where 1.5x times higher than output costs,